 And that’s a great thing.
 Like we would take people out front, because there’s just run this one street, that’s not too bad.
 And we would take them across the street because I’ve had people who that’s their thing.
 I want to be able to cross the street at a light.
 And I’m afraid I won’t make it in time.
 Well, let’s go practice and figure it out.

 If you’ve had a stroke, and you’re in recovery, you’ll know what a scary and confusing time it can be.
 You’re likely to have a lot of questions go through your mind, like, how long will it take to recover?
-Will I actually recover?
+Will I recover?
 What things should I avoid?
 In case I make matters worse.
 Doctors will explain things.
-But obviously, because you’ve never had a stroke before, you probably don’t know what questions to ask.
+But, because you’ve never had a stroke before, you probably don’t know what questions to ask.

 If this is you, you may be missing out on doing things that could help speed up your recovery.
 If you’re finding yourself in that situation, stop worrying, and head to recoveryafterstroke.com where you can download a guide that will help you.
 It’s called seven questions to ask your doctor about your stroke.
-These seven questions the ones bill wished he’d asked when he was recovering from a stroke.
+These seven questions were the ones Bill wished he’d asked when he was recovering from a stroke.
 They’ll not only help you better understand your condition.
 They’ll help you take a more active role in your recovery. head to the website now, recoveryafterstroke.com and download the guide.
 It’s free.

 Yeah, I we’ve had a spinal cord injury we put in the harness, we played tennis because he wanted to play tennis.
-Now, he couldn’t develop enough skills to get actually on the tennis court and be competitive.
+Now, he couldn’t develop enough skills to get on the tennis court and be competitive.
 But we figured out all kinds of ways for him to hold the racket so he could play with his grandson a little bit and it was good.
-So, you know, there’s all these Yeah, we have a guy right now out there who actually has an amputation and the things that he’s doing today, I don’t think he expected this close since the amputation.
+So, you know, there’s all this Yeah, we have a guy right now out there who has an amputation and the things that he’s doing today, I don’t think he expected this close since the amputation.

 That changes people’s lives and then increases happiness and then increases serotonin and dopamine and increases all those things that decrease cortisol.
-That makes them happier and give them a lifestyle that is normal and able to be inclusive and able to be part of life.
+That makes them happier and gives them a lifestyle that is normal and able to be inclusive and able to be part of life.